Home Programming Git and GitHub Best Practices for Professional Developers

 Git Flow

-Introduced by Vincent Driessen in 2010, Git Flow uses two long-lived branches — main (production) and develop (integration) — along with short-lived feature, release, and hotfix branches.
-It’s the most structured of the three strategies.
+Introduced by Vincent Driessen in 2010, Git Flow uses two long-lived branches—main (production) and develop (integration)—along with short-lived feature, release, and hotfix branches.
+It is the most structured of the three strategies.

-3. When enough features accumulate, a release branch is cut from develop
+3. When enough features have accumulated, a release branch is cut from develop.

-4. The release branch gets final testing and bug fixes
+4. The release branch receives final testing and bug fixes.

-6. Hotfix branches are created from main for critical production bugs, then merged into both main and develop
+6. Hotfix branches are created from main for critical production bugs and then merged into both main and develop.

-When to use Git Flow: Teams with scheduled releases (e.g., mobile apps with App Store review cycles), products that need to maintain multiple versions simultaneously, or organizations with strict release management processes.
+When to use Git Flow: teams with scheduled releases, such as mobile apps subject to App Store review cycles, products that must maintain multiple versions simultaneously, or organizations with strict release-management processes.

-When to avoid it: If you deploy continuously (multiple times per day), Git Flow adds unnecessary ceremony.
-The release branch process becomes a bottleneck when you want to ship fast.
+When to avoid it: for teams that deploy continuously (multiple times per day), Git Flow imposes unnecessary ceremony.
+The release-branch process becomes a bottleneck when fast shipping is the priority.

 GitHub Flow

-GitHub Flow is radically simpler.
-There’s one long-lived branch: main.
-Everything else is a feature branch.
+GitHub Flow is substantially simpler.
+There is one long-lived branch, main; everything else is a feature branch.

-That’s it.
-No develop branch, no release branches, no hotfix branches.
-The simplicity is the point.
-Every merge to main triggers a deployment, which means main must always be deployable.
+This is the complete workflow.
+There is no develop branch, no release branches, and no hotfix branches.
+The simplicity is intentional.
+Every merge to main triggers a deployment, which means that main must always be deployable.

-When to use GitHub Flow: Web applications with continuous deployment, SaaS products, open source projects, and any team that deploys frequently and wants minimal process overhead.
+When to use GitHub Flow: web applications with continuous deployment, SaaS products, open-source projects, and any team that deploys frequently and wishes to minimize process overhead.

 Trunk-Based Development

-Trunk-Based Development (TBD) takes simplicity even further.
-Developers commit directly to the trunk (main) or use extremely short-lived feature branches that last no more than a day or two.
+Trunk-Based Development (TBD) simplifies the workflow further.
+Developers commit directly to the trunk (main) or use very short-lived feature branches that last no more than a day or two.
 This is the strategy used by Google, where thousands of engineers commit to a single monorepo.

-• Feature flags: Incomplete features are hidden behind toggles so they can be in the codebase without being user-visible
+• Feature flags: incomplete features are hidden behind toggles so that they can reside in the codebase without being visible to users.

-• Comprehensive automated testing: Since there’s no release branch for manual QA, automated tests must be thorough
+• Comprehensive automated testing: with no release branch available for manual QA, automated tests must be thorough.

-• Small, incremental changes: Large features are broken into small, independently deployable pieces
+• Small, incremental changes: large features are decomposed into small, independently deployable pieces.

 Aspect Git Flow GitHub Flow Trunk-Based